Regional Emissions Enforcement Program

 The North Central Texas Council of Governments coordinates with county judges, justice courts, district attorneys, sheriffs, constables, local police departments, the Texas Department of Public Safety, Texas Department of Motor Vehicles, and the Texas Commission on Environmental Quality to administer REEP.

-The success of REEP is tracked through the Regional Emissions Enforcement Program Database.
+The performance of REEP is tracked through the Regional Emissions Enforcement Program Database.
 Law enforcement officers participating in the program can enter citations issued for registration certificate violations, smoking vehicle violations, truck lane restrictions, and anti-idling restrictions.
 Entering citations into this database provides officers access to citations written across jurisdictional boundaries.

 Our Regional Emissions Enforcement Program was awarded a 2010 Clean Air Excellence Award by the Environmental Protection Agency for assisting local law enforcement agencies with reducing the number of fraudulent and illegal emissions inspections activities.